SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Implementation

-\myparagraph{Core system:} We implement the performance fuzzer in Java and Kotlin~\cite{kotlin} on top of the JQF~\cite{jqf} framework, which we extend to support performance fuzzing~\cite{perffuzz}(\S\ref{sec:design:fuzzing}). {\systemname} uses ASM~\cite{asm} and ByteBuddy~\cite{bytebuddy} to instrument ONOS and OpenDaylight to collect the performance costs of events.
-A naive option for fuzzing is to launch a new instance of the SDN controller for each execution.
-However, starting an instance of the SDN controller is slow.
-For example, starting the ONOS system takes 30 seconds on a laptop with 6-core and 32GB memory.
+\myparagraph{Performance fuzzing and state reset.} We implement the performance fuzzer in Java and Kotlin~\cite{kotlin} on top of the JQF~\cite{jqf} framework, which we extend to support performance fuzzing~\cite{perffuzz}(\S\ref{sec:design:fuzzing}). {\systemname} uses ASM~\cite{asm} and ByteBuddy~\cite{bytebuddy} to instrument ONOS to collect the performance costs of events.
+Performance fuzzing requires that the state of the analyzed system can be reset easily across fuzzing executions.
+A naive option for fuzzing is to launch a new instance for each execution.
+However, starting an instance of ONOS is slow (e.g., 30 seconds on a laptop with 6-core and 32GB memory).
 Alternatively, reusing an instance across fuzzing runs is not viable as the state is impacted by previous events.
-Thus, we need efficient target-specific adapters to launch the target services and its dependencies, dispatch the events to the target, and collect the execution cost.
+We also considered resetting service state by instantiating a new service object and discarding the old one.
+However, services such as \texttt{StorageService} implement distributed persistent storage.
+This is not only slow to launch but also persists the state to a local file system and does not actually reset state.

-\myparagraph{Adapter for ONOS:} ONOS services have unified function signatures to construct, initialize, and process events.
-We exploit this to dynamically construct the target service and its dependencies using dynamic dependency analysis.
-To enable state reset, we use {\em mock services} provided by developers for unit tests.
-For instance, we can replace the distributed store with a mock in-memory store in the fuzzing harness.
+Our approach to enabling state reset is to leverage {\em mock services} provided by developers for unit tests.
+For example, the distributed store in the fuzzing harness can be replaced with a mock in-memory store, whose state can be reset using APIs like \texttt{clear} or \texttt{reset}.
 Although this prevents us from identifying performance vulnerabilities in the distributed store itself, it allows us to analyze many services that rely on the store instead.

-\myparagraph{Adapter for OpenDaylight:} OpenDaylight uses multiple modes for initializing services; e.g., the cluster service is constructed through a class factory, the RPC service has its own class constructor, while OpenFlow services are constructed and initialized using different functions.
-We launch the entire controller and retrieve a reference to the target service through Java reflection APIs.
-In terms of state reset, OpenDaylight does not implement an in-memory mock store and reinitializing the storage service will not reset the states.
-Recall, however, that OpenDaylight uses a key-based storage accessing design (\S\ref{sec:impl:state-op}), and all state objects are accessed by keys through the same interface.
-We exploit this design, track the data objects created in the storage during each fuzzing execution, and remove them after the execution finishes.